-Traditional V-shaped with design an internal angle of 120°, as seen in bmp-2 in Figure 3.
-This geometry possesses remarkable advantages high such as efficiency, ease of construction, etc.. making it the best option for increasing CTAV mine protection.
+Traditional V-shaped design with internal angle of 120°, as seen in bmp-2 in Figure 3.
+This geometry possesses remarkable advantages such as high efficiency, ease of construction, etc., making it the best option for increasing CTAV mine protection.
 Moreover, G.S.
-Langdon and coworkers demonstrated that an internal corner angle of 120 significantly degrees improves the impulse transmission the safety and potential of armored vehicles.
+Langdon and coworkers demonstrated that an internal corner angle of significantly degrees improves the the impulse transmission and safety potential of armored vehicles.
 Ceramic layer placed in outer layer of Composite

-Materials which specifically are constructed to resist against Armourpiercing ammunition (AP)reduce to kinematic of (AP)[25].
-Since energy much higher plastic aluminum has а strain than Silicon carbide ceramic, if a composite was placed in the inner layer V-shape, of the there was a high probability of deformation inside the cabin and a threat to the lives of the Accordingly, occupants. herein Aluminum was placed in outer layer of composite. prepared the thus Zdisplacement of the Aluminum layer's Elements restricted [26].
+Materials which specifically are constructed to resist against Armourpiercing ammunition (AP) reduce to kinematic of (AP)[25].Since energy much higher plastic aluminum has a strain than Silicon carbide ceramic, if a composite was placed in the inner layer V-shape, of the there was high probability of deformation inside the cabin and a threat to the lives of the Accordingly, occupants. herein Aluminum was placed in outer layer of composite, prepared thus displacement of the Aluminum layer's Elements restricted [26].